-The R&D platforms Bio4Energy Wood Pre-processing and Bio4Energy Chemical Catalysis and Separation Technologies, for their part, are there to facilitate the journey that the carbohydrate and aromatic content of biomass must make for it to be converted to products, as well as a cost-competitive alternative to petrochemicals.
+The R&D platforms Bio4Energy Wood Pre-processing and Bio4Energy Chemical Catalysis and Separation Technologies, for their part, are there to facilitate the journey that the carbohydrate and aromatic content of the biomass must make for it to be converted to products, as well as a cost-competitive alternative to petrochemicals.
 Seemingly small inventions in these platforms may make all the difference in terms of the efficiency of the thermal or biochemical conversion of biomass to fuels or chemicals.
 The task then of the platform Bio4Energy System Analysis and Bioeconomy is to make sure various processes, such as in a biorefinery, function with maximal efficiency in terms of energy use and as a unit.
 In a biorefinery a number of processes and their stream of primary and side products have to function efficiently together.
-This is Bio4Energy's most recent R&D platform and its members also carry out integrated market analyses and environmental system analysis.
+This is Bio4Energy's most recent R&D platform and its members also carry out integrated market analyses and environmental system analyses.

 One vision, many partners

 A large number of industrial operators have endorsed Bio4Energy and are part of a Bio4Energy Industrial Network.
 The scientists cooperate with them to develop advanced biofuels, "green" chemicals or other bio-based products, such as new materials made using nanotechnology.
-Another strand of work focuses on eliminating noxious emission or undesirable residues from existing industrial process.
+Another strand of work focuses on eliminating noxious emission or undesirable residues from existing industrial processes.
 For instance, methods are being developed to convert biomass ashes and sludge into renewable energy, liming materials or low-polluting fertilizers.
 In some cases, high-temperature processes in combination with filters that capture particulate matter and heavy metals will be used to rid the biorefinery process of toxic organic compounds.